sakuli/Docs/content/enterprise_features/sakuli-dashboard-k8s.md

 ### Starting the Sakuli dashboard with a template {#dashboard-template}

+An XL Sakuli license key is required to start the Sakuli dashboard.
+You can add your license key with a secret, which is then referenced to the deployment in the template.

+{{<highlight bash>}}
+kubectl create secret generic sakuli-license-key \
+ --from-literal="SAKULI_LICENSE_KEY=${SAKULI_LICENSE_KEY}"
+{{</highlight>}}

 The following config template is ready to use to configure and deploy your Sakuli dashboard.
 Just copy and save the dashboard template bellow as `dashboard-template.yml`.
-Furthermore add your dashboard, action, cluster and cronjob configurations listed under ConfigMap.
+Furthermore, add your dashboard, action, cluster and cronjob configurations listed under ConfigMap as well as the image tag.

 {{<highlight yaml>}}
 apiVersion: apps/v1